 And there’s no guarantee the company will be successful.
 If it isn’t successful in negotiating, you’ll still be responsible for the full debt amount, plus any extra interest that accrued.

 If the company is successful, you’ll have to pay the settlement amount in full.
 Then in April, you’ll owe taxes on the amount forgiven.

 The settlement company will also charge you up to 25% in fees on top of the settlement.

 Bankruptcy is another last resort.
 The two major types for individuals are Chapter 7 and Chapter 13.

-Those who earn a high income or have significant assets choose Chapter 13, which allows them to keep certain assets while still repaying certain debts.
+Those who earn a high income or have significant assets typically choose Chapter 13, which allows them to keep certain assets while still repaying some of the debts.
 It’s a long, arduous process that doesn’t guarantee to resolve your debt.
 It can be reversed if your income increases, and it wrecks your credit.